Nick Freeman

-Nick Freeman (born 1956) is an English lawyer best known for specialising in the defence of traffic and speeding offences as well as road safety campaigning.
+Nicholas Freeman (born 1956) is an English lawyer best known for specialising in the defence of traffic and speeding cases as well as road safety campaigning.
 He is the owner of Manchester-based legal practice Freeman & Co.

 Freeman has been nicknamed "Mr Loophole" by the British tabloid press, a sobriquet which he has since trademarked.

+Along with his partner, TV presenter Melissa Porter, Freeman has branched out into life coaching, co-creating a YouTube channel called The Life Coach and the Lawyer.
+He has also recently adopted Porter's son, Pierce, stating that "Adoption was something I’ve always wanted to do and this is a very natural process".

+Freeman contributes to Jeremy Vine on 5, using his legal and road safety knowledge to inform and advise the public about legislation changes, arguing that reckless cyclists should have their driving licenses confiscated and be subject to drink and drug testing.

 Early life

 Freeman is Jewish.
 He was privately educated at Uppingham School in Rutland.
 His father worked in retail, but warned him there would not be a business for him to take over.
 Although harbouring ambitions to become a professional golfer, he was persuaded to study law.
 Freeman completed his A-levels a year early, and went on to study law at Trent Polytechnic, and at the College of Law in Chester.

 Career

 On graduation, Freeman became an Articled Clerk in Nottingham.
 He won an advocacy competition and was hired as a prosecutor for Greater Manchester Police in 1981.
 In 1983, he moved to a firm of criminal lawyers in Manchester and was a partner within six months.

 Aged 42, he left and set up Freeman & Co in Manchester.
-Freeman gained notoriety for getting acquittals for a number of celebrities.
+Freeman gained notoriety for getting acquittals for several celebrities.
 Freeman also still handles legal aid work and is on the Legal Services Commission's specialist fraud panel.